stakiran/alauncher/README.md

 ## FAQ

-## Q: Is it possible that use prefix or suffix spaces?
+### Q: Is it possible that use prefix or suffix spaces?
 Ans: possible.

 Use `%s%` variable.
-This is alauncher's system variable.
+This is alauncher's system variable and means a space.

 Ini: